 - 2 squeezes Folders Iced Cafe

-- Pour coffee creamer in a glass and squeeze in the Folder's Iced Cafe.
+- Pour coffee creamer in a glass and squeeze in the concentrate.
 I stir it up with my milk frother.
 This is totally option but gives a nice texture.

 - Layer some ice and pour almond milk over the top.
 Swirl again to combine everything.
 Top with whipped cream and a dash of cinnamon.